British Malayan headhunting scandal

 The scandal was sparked by the Daily Worker's publication of the article "This is the War in Malaya" (April 28, 1952).

-The British Malayan headhunting scandal of 1952 was a political scandal that took place during the Malayan Emergency where the British military and its allies in Malaya engaged in a systemic headhunting programing of people suspected to be part of the communist Malayan National Liberation Army (MNLA).
+A political scandal took place in 1952, during the Malayan Emergency, where the British military and its allies in Malaya engaged in a systemic headhunting program targeting people suspected to be part of the communist Malayan National Liberation Army (MNLA).
 Beginning in April 1952, under editor J.R.
-Campbell, the Daily Worker, published several photos of British soldiers and their allies posing with severed heads.
+Campbell, the Daily Worker published several photos of British soldiers and their allies posing with severed heads.
 The British military initially denied the authenticity of the photos, then refused to comment, and then weeks later admitted that the photos were genuine.
 Campbell went on to send photographic evidence of British soldiers headhunting and scalping to the wider media, British politicians, and then-prime minister Winston Churchill.
 The practice was revealed to be widespread among British troops, sanctioned by general Gerald Templer.

 The scandal led to Churchill declaring that he would order the British military to stop this practice, although Churchill's order was widely ignored.
 The British government refused to punish any soldiers involved in it, saying that soldiers were never explicitly forbidden from mutilating corpses.